-2.12 Subscription and redemption of Units of Participation
+2.12 Subscription and redemption of Units of participation

-Admittance to the Fund is only possible by means of a completed Application Form, which must be received by the Manager at the address specified by the Manager before the cut- off time (12.00 midday Dutch time on the 15th calendar day of the month or on the first working day after the 15th calendar day if the 15th calendar day is not a working day prior to the Admittance Date) in order to be processed before the next Admittance Date.
+Admittance to the Fund is only possible by means of a completed Application Form, which must be received by the Manager at the address specified by the Manager before the cut-off time (12.00 midday Dutch time on the 15th calendar day of the month or on the first working day after the 15th calendar day if the 15th calendar day is not a working day prior to the Admittance Date) in order to be processed before the next Admittance Date.
 An Admittance Date is the first working day of a calendar month.
-By signing the Application Form, the incoming participant undertakes to pay the committed amount when the Manager, whether or not represented by the Transfer Agent, requests such by means of a Payment Request.
+By signing the Application Form, the subscribing participant undertakes to pay the committed amount when the Manager, whether or not represented by the Transfer Agent, requests such by means of a Payment Request.
 The Manager will at all times be entitled to refuse admittance or restrict or alter the right to admittance without stating any reason thereof.
 The Manager may set additional conditions on admittance.
 During the term of the Fund, a participant may increase its committed amount with the prior consent of the Manager.
 For the order in which the committed amounts are processed, the increase of the committed amount is regarded as a new order.

-The issue of units of participation takes place on the Issue Date.
-The Issue Date is the last working day of a Participation Month.
-A Participation Month is the month in which a participant satisfies a request of the Manager to deposit its committed amount, in whole or part.
-Units of Participation are deemed issued on the last working day of the month.
-Units of Participation are issued at the value as determined on the Valuation Date.
-The Valuation Date is the date, no later than 12 working days after an Issue Date, on which the Holding Value is calculated and on the basis of which Units of Participation are issued.
-If the Offer Risk result is passed on, the Individual Holding Value is calculated according to Article 13 of the Conditions.
-In each Payment Request, the date of payment of the amount that is requested from the (Incoming) Participant will be stated.
-The relevant amount must be received on the Manager's account on the payment date specified in the Payment Request.
+The issue of units of participation always takes place after a participant has complied with a request for the payment of (part of) its committed amount.
+Units of participation are issued at the value as determined on the relevant valuation date.
+The valuation date is the date, no later than 10 days after an Admittance Date, on which the Holding Value is calculated and on the basis of which Units of Participation are issued.
+If the Offer Risk result and interests expenses for pre-funding are passed on, the Individual Holding Value is calculated according to Article 13 of the Conditions as stated in the prospectus.